LiterallyWize/LiterallyWize/README.md

 ## Ello there!
 I'm Wize (aka LiterallyWize).

-With 6+ years of experience in Luau, I've shifted my focus away from my Roblox projects, and am now primarily working with C++!
-I also like to dabble a lil bit in languages like Java / JavaScript and Python.

-_"Graphics"_ is my favourite word, and I'm interested in stuff like creating game engines, creating games with 'em, OpenGL and Vulkan, developing physics / graphics systems, creating file formats, and such!
+I'm interested in stuff like creating game engines, creating games with 'em, developing physics / graphics systems, creating file formats, and such.
 Often I try to reinvent the wheel just for the thrill of it!

-I prioritize quality over all else, and I’m all about pushing my limits, perfecting my code, and of course, coffee.

-#### (I also enjoy composing and producing music!
-You can check out my Spotify [here.](https://open.spotify.com/artist/3b3SM98HFVmOcE46DSgGwQ?si=012ddd67f52d4c43))
-#
+## Programming Experience (as of October 6th, 2024):

+**C++:**  ~2 months.
+I'm very, very interested in this language, and have a good grasp of it.

+**Rust:**  Beginning to learn as of today.
+I'm very interested in this language, and excited to learn it.

+**Luau:**  6+ years.
+I'm very experienced and confident in using this language.

+**Python:**  Under a month.
+I'm partly interested, and planning on using this language more.

+**GDScript:**  6+ months.
+I'm fairly knowledgeable in this language, though not very interested.

+## Social Links:

+My music, and other content can be found on [Youtube](https://www.youtube.com/@LiterallyWize) and [Spotify](https://open.spotify.com/artist/3b3SM98HFVmOcE46DSgGwQ?si=012ddd67f52d4c43), as well as other streaming services.

+##
 Thanks for reading!